🎨

 All sliders move in small steps for very gradual, precise control.
 Click the Reset button to snap all sliders back to their defaults instantly.

 These adjustments are purely visual and do not affect the actual color data.
-When you click a color to get mix recommendations, the app always reads the original pixel values.
+When you click a color to get mix recommendations, Artist Studio Pro always reads the original pixel values.

 8